benfoxall/AV/index.md

 1. The waveform - the raw samples of the audio being played.
 2. The frequencies - a [fourier transform](https://giphy.com/gifs/Km4XeiMqFNCDK/html5) of the audio passing through the node.

 What's cool about this is that you're not tied to any specific functionality of the Web Audio API.
-If it's possible for you update something with an array of numbers, then you can just apply it to the output of the analyser node.
+If it's possible for you to update something with an array of numbers, then you can just apply it to the output of the analyser node.

 For instance, if we _wanted to_, we could definitely animate a list of emoji in time with our music.